xregistry/spec/schema/spec.md

 #### Apache Avro Schema

-The [`format`](#format-schema-format) identifier for Apache Avro Schema is `Avro`.
+The [`format`](#format) identifier for Apache Avro Schema is `Avro`.
 The version of the Apache Avro Schema format is the version of the Apache Avro Schema release that is used to define the schema.

-When the `format` attribute is set to `Avro`, the `schema` attribute of the `schemaversion` is a JSON object representing an Avro schema document conformant with the declared version.
+When the `format` attribute is set to `Avro`, the `schema` attribute of the schema Resource is a JSON object representing an Avro schema document conformant with the declared version.

 Examples: